 ‘Quit playing games and help them!’
 Arthur yelled, as the cornered citizens continued to cower.
 ‘Before the space dragon eats them!’

 ‘Right.
 Right,’ Merlin replied.
 He sucked in a breath and his gaze settled on a pile of lumbar.
 ‘Can always trade with Earth for more of that, at least for now.’

-Arthur watched as Merlin raised his staff, muttered a few words, and a fireball shot towards the wood.
+Arthur watched as Merlin raised his staff, muttered a few words, and a fireball shot towards the pile of wood.

 Six eyes flickered towards the ball of light, and the dragon lumbered around to bat it with its tail.
 The fireball skittered away towards the apple trees.
 In seconds, they were ablaze.

 ‘Shh.’
 Merlin grabbed Arthur and plastered them both to the wall.